a-n-t-i-b-a-r-y-o-n/ProntoDroid/README.md

 2. Import the project into Android Studio
 3. Build, deploy, and enjoy!

+I only have a handful of functional Android devices lying around the place.
+So far I've only tested this on my Google Pixel.

 ## To Do:
 I've just begun work on this project in my free time to fill the gap I found with other lackluster app solutions.
 There's still much to be done.
 As of right now, it only functions with my living room Sanyo tv thanks to .wav files I made on my laptop.